dayantrivani/rclone-backup/README.md

 ```

 With the above example, `source:/sourcedir/` will be synced to both remote destinations: `remote:/remotedir/sourcedescription/` and `remote1:/remote1dir/sourcedescription/`, after that, `source1:/source1dir/` will be synced to both remote destinations: `remote:/remotedir/source1description/` and `remote1:/remote1dir/source1description/`
+Note that if the source directory `source:/sourcedir/` is empty, after the sync process, the destination directory `remote:/remotedir/sourcedescription/` will be empty too.
+Use with caution.

 ```yml
 ...